Connor Joe Player Props: Pirates vs. Rockies

 Connor Joe At The Plate

-- Joe is batting .297 with three doubles, a triple, a home run and six walks.
+- Joe has four doubles, two triples, a home run and six walks while batting .310.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.